WhySooooFurious/Ultimate-Sideloading-Guide/README.md

 Versions that might not be supported are below iOS 12, iPadOS 13 and macOS 11.

 ## How does this method work?
-WhySooooFurious DNS Blocker: This is the base of everything.
-This blocks Apple from revoking your enterprise signed apps.
-Preventing them from being revoked permanently.

-ESign: An app manager which uses leaked enterprise business certificates to get apps running in your device in the first place

-## If you are new
-Please read the [wiki](#wiki) and learn about simple terms in the world of sideloading
+By using leaked business enterprise certificates, We can sign apps using their credentials which means Apple lets us install the apps without any hassle, however after a while Apple revokes the certificate, this is where the WhySooooFurious DNS Blocker comes in, the DNS blocker blocks Apple servers from contacting your device about the expired/revoked/blacklisted certificate which in turn lets you use the apps for however long you'd like.

 ## Before we start
-- Make sure you have not been using services such as Scarlet before as the certificates used by me will be revoked!
+- Make sure you have not been using services such as Scarlet before as the certificates used to install ESign on your device will be revoked!
 - This method will work as long as you do all of the steps required and never disable the DNS which is crucial.
 - If you are blacklisted from Apple for already using services such as Scarlet you will need to follow this [guide](#revoked-or-blacklisted)
 - Make sure your device is compatible as seen [here](#compatibility)

+Note: I will eventually put visual aids in the guide itself
 ## Part [1/4] Installing the WhySooooFurious DNS Blocker
-Note: I will eventually put visual aids in the guide itself
 1. Go down to [Downloads](#downloads) and click on the WhySooooFurious DNS Blocker, allow the download and close the prompt
 2. Now, open settings and go to General>VPN & Device Management
 3. Click on the downloaded profile and install it, you may need to input your password